4 Exciting Areas of the Construction and Building Industry

 Of course, the most fascinating aspect of the construction industry might just be the amazing number of occupations you can choose from.
 And they aren't all physical trades.
 For example, a lot of people enjoy construction careers within areas like administration, inspection, engineering, and occupational health and safety.

 That said, a lot of the most popular vocational options in this industry are either skilled trades or within the field of construction management.
-And many of them are growing faster than average.
-For example, check out the percentage of employment growth that is projected to take place between 2012 and 2022 for the following roles:**
+And many of them are growing.
+For example, check out the percentage of employment growth that is projected to take place between 2014 and 2024 for the following roles:**

 Each of those trades, as well as several others, contribute to the four main areas of the construction and building sector, which include: